imagineLife/big-site/content/k8s/in-depth/readiness.md

 This can feel misleading

 ## Create Readiness Probes for Containers
-Readiness Probe is a familiar term for "real-world" k8s containerized apps to be ready:
+Readiness Probe is a familiar term for "real-world" k8s containerized apps to be ready.
+K8s will use a custom-defined  readinessProbe to wait until the readinessProbe "tells k8s" that the container within the pod is "ready" via some custom logic we, the container/pod devs, create:

-- try building a "ready" api on a web app
+- try building a "ready" api on a web app (`/healthz` or something)
 - try testing a db connecting with tcp on the default port (_3306 perhaps_)
 - try building a "readiness" script to run on a more back-end-y service

-## Configure a ReadinessProve in a pod def file
+## Configure a ReadinessProbe in a pod def file
 With this, K8s does not set the container status to "ready" until k8s gets a successful response from an api
 ```yaml
 apiVersion: v1